sheilaurrutia/Distribution/plugin/exo/Resources/modules/api/README.md

  The first param is the route name, the second it's an arguments object.
 - `url (string)`: the url to call.
 If provided, it's used in priority, if not, the middleware will fallback to the `route` param.
 - `request (object|Request)`: a custom request to send.
 See (Fetch)[https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch] for more detail..
-- `before (func)`: an action to dispatch before sending the request.
+- `before (func)`:  a callback to execute before sending the request (called with dispatch function)
-- `success (func)`: an action to dispatch when the AJAX request is processed without errors.
-The received data are passed as func argument.
+- `success (func)`: a callback to execute AJAX request is processed without errors (called with response data and dispatch function)
-- `failure (func)`: an action to dispatch if something goes wrong.
-The error is passed as func argument.

-Action only requires a `route` or `url` parameter.
+- `failure (func)`: a callback to execute if something goes wrong (called with error object and dispatch function) Action only requires a `route` or `url` parameter.
 All other ones are optional.
 If not set in the `request`, the middleware will make `GET` requests by default.